mauriciodoerr/guess-the-number-audit/AUDIT_POC.md

 - No complex reveals or waiting periods
 - Uses OpenZeppelin's `Address.sendValue()` for safer ether transfers

+block.timestamp has been used as this is academic and just to control re-attempt to guess.
+Another idea would be to use blocks instead of timestamp.

 ## Prerequisites

 - Foundry installed ([getfoundry.sh](https://getfoundry.sh))